Marxone/PoERandomFlask/README.md

 # PoERandomFlask
-randomized flask macro for path of Exile (probably not safe for use)
+randomized flask macro for path of Exile (probably not safe for use).
+Needs AutoHotKey to run.